scionproto-contrib/csnet/docs/getting-started.md

 - `libprotobuf-c.a`
 - `libscion.a`

-These libraries are produced during the CSNET installation process.
+These libraries are produced during the csnet installation process.